 Priority 1: Number of pregnant program participants served.
-(1 point) You can request priority points (via Attachment 9) if: In CY2017, you met the required number of pregnant program participants served.
-Priority 1 will be verified by monthly aggregate.
+(1 point) You can request priority points (via Attachment 9) if: In CY2017, you met the required number of pregnant program participants served

 Priority 2: Total number of total participants served.
-(1 point) You can request priority points (via Attachment 9) if: In CY2017, you met the required total number of program participants served.
-Priority 2 will be verified by monthly aggregate.
+(1 point) You can request priority points (via Attachment 9) if: In CY2017, you met the required total number of program participants served

 Priority 3: Benchmarks.
-(1 point) You can request priority points (via Attachment 9) if: Based on your last submitted progress report, you met 14 out of 19 program performance measures (benchmarks).
+(1 point) You can request priority points (via Attachment 9) if: In CY2017, you met 14 out of 19 program performance measures (benchmarks)